 - Some of the nearby forests of the Meriharju Camp Centre are part of a nature reserve.
 Please remember this when spending time outdoors and planning your outdoor activities.

 Cars and parking

-- If you want to bring a pet, you must agree upon it with the staff separately.
+- If you want to bring a pet, you must discuss it first with the staff.